Ludwig Klages: Religion and political views

 Klages, like Friedrich Nietzsche, was critical of Christianity as well as what they both saw as its roots in Judaism.
 Some of his earlier statements on Judaism in this regard may be seen as only veiled attacks on Christianity, drawing further similarities to Nietzsche and Voltaire.
-"On one level, it is possible to see in Klages a call for a return to polytheism or pantheism, inasmuch [as] there are significant affinities between his outlook and the cosmogony of the ancient Greeks, who saw each individual part of the world in pantheist and pagan terms", writes contemporary scholar Paul C. Bishop; he concludes however, that Klages' religious views in this regard "must remain an open question".
+"On one level, it is possible to see in Klages a call for a return to polytheism or pantheism, inasmuch [as] there are significant affinities between his outlook and the cosmogony of the ancient Greeks, who saw each individual part of the world in pantheist and pagan terms", writes contemporary scholar Paul C. Bishop; he concludes however, that Klages's religious views in this regard "must remain an open question".
 Other sources, such as by Josephson-Storm, have more overtly regarded Klages as a neo-pagan.

 Klages has largely been identified as apolitical, with resemblances to deep ecology in his bioethical stance, feminism in his rejection of Christian patriarchy, and pacifism in his staunch anti-war position on German involvement in World Wars I and II.
 Despite his opposition to fascist militarism, among the most common charges against Klages is the misconception that he sympathised with Nazism.
-Attempts have been made to dismiss Klages on these grounds for his inclusion of anti-semitic remarks, while under the rule of the Third Reich, in the foreword to a 1940 publication of the late Alfred Schuler's Nachlass.
+Attempts have been made to dismiss Klages on these grounds for his inclusion of antisemitic remarks, while under the rule of the Third Reich, in the foreword to a 1940 publication of the late Alfred Schuler's Nachlass.
 Klages is also sometimes placed among thinkers of the Conservative Revolution.
 Klages was however, as Bishop states, "not a fundamentally anti-semitic thinker, not a right-wing philosopher, and not a Nazi."
 Earlier publishings by scholars Lebovic, Stauth, and Turner regard Klages as antisemitic.
 Likewise, historian Josephson-Storm states "As an American Jew who lost extended family in the Shoah, I personally find this the most disgusting and odious part of Klages's oeuvre."
-Bishop further states that such views on Klages can be traced back to polemical interpretations forwarded by Ernst Bloch and Georg Lukács, and later embraced by the European New Right.
-Addressing the issue of anti-semitism, Klages wrote:
+Bishop further states that such views on Klages can be traced back to polemical interpretations forwarded by Jewish thinkers Ernst Bloch and Georg Lukács, and later embraced by the European New Right.
+Addressing the issue of antisemitism, Klages wrote: